salesforce/near-membrane/README.md

 #### Detached iframes

 Since the iframes have many ways to reach out to the opener/top window reference, we are forced to use a detached `iframe`, which is, on itself, a complication.
-A detached `iframe`'s window is a window that does not have any host behavior associated to it, in other words, this window does not have an origin after disconnecting the iframe, which means it can't execute any DOM API without throwing a error.
-Luckly for us, the JavaScript intrinsics, and all JavaScript language features specified by Ecma262 and Ecma402 are still alive and kicking in that iframe, except for one feature, dynamic imports in a form of `import(specifier)`.
+A detached `iframe`'s window is a window that does not have any host behavior associated to it, in other words, this window does not have an origin after disconnecting the iframe, which means it can't execute any DOM API without throwing an error.
+Luckily for us, the JavaScript intrinsics, and all JavaScript language features specified by ECMA262 and ECMA402 are still alive and kicking in that iframe, except for one feature, dynamic imports in a form of `import(specifier)`.

 To mitigate the issue with dynamic imports, we are forced to transpile the code that attempts to use this feature of the language, otherwise it will just fail to fetch the module because there is no origin available at the host level.
-Luckly for us, transpiling dynamic imports is a very common way to bundle code for production systems today.
+However, transpiling dynamic imports is a very common way to bundle code for production systems today.

 #### Unforgeables